 - 1. Create a local dataset to access the imagery files on your local machine.
 If you want to load real-time data, skip to step 3. - a.
-In the Main Menu Bar in the Main Display window, select Tools -> Manage ADDE Datasets. - b.
+In the Main Menu Bar of the Main Display, select Tools -> Manage ADDE Datasets. - b.
 In the ADDE Data Manager, select File -> New Local Dataset.
-Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset MTSAT - Image Type MTSAT satellite data - Format McIDAS AREA - Directory select the <local path>/Data/Satellite/mtsat_dust directory
+Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset MSG - Image Type MSG satellite data - Format McIDAS AREA - Directory select the <local path>/Data/Satellite/msg\data directory

 Add Local Dataset ×

-Dataset (e.g. MYDATA): MTSAT
+Dataset (e.g. MYDATA): MSG

-Image Type (e.g. JAN 07 GOES): MTSAT satellite data
+Image Type (e.g. JAN 07 GOES): MSG satellite data

-Format: MCIDAS AREA -
+Format: MCIDAS AREA •

-Directory: C:\Users\myuser\Data\Satellite\mtsat_dust Browse
+Directory: Jsers\rcarp\Tutorial_data\Satellite\ms g_data Browse

 Add Dataset Cancel

 - c.
 Click Add Dataset.
-Close the ADDE Data Manager by clicking Ok or select File -> Close. - 2.
+Close the ADDE Data Manager by clicking Ok or selecting File -> Close. - 2.
 To load the data in this local dataset, follow these steps. - a.
-Click on the in the main toolbar to go to the Data Explorer. - b.
+Click on the button in the main toolbar to go to the Data Explorer. - b.
 From the Data Sources tab, select the Satellite > Imagery chooser. - c.
-Select <LOCAL-DATA> for Server, select MTSAT for Dataset, click Connect. - d.
-Choose the MTSAT satellite data Image Type and select an absolute time of 04:30 UTC. - e.
-Click Add Source to show the Field Selector. - f.
-Select 0.73 um VIS Cloud and Surface Features -> Brightness.
+Select <LOCAL-DATA> for Server, select MSG for Dataset, click Connect. - d.
+Choose the MSG satellite data Image Type and select an absolute time of 12:00 UTC. - e.
+Click Add Source to show the Field Selector.

+f.
+In the Fields panel of the Field Selector, choose 0.6 um VIS Cloud and Surface Features -> Brightness.